Growyourbrand.net Reference notes on brand consequence May 2026

 The Social Layer Bet

-Google Plus was not only another feed.
-It was an attempt to make social identity, circles, sharing, comments, profiles, and Google services feel connected.
+Google Plus was built as a social identity layer: circles, sharing, comments, profiles, and Google services connected into one system.
 That made strategic sense for Google.
 It did not automatically make social sense for users.

 Social products need chosen behavior.
 People join because friends, creators, communities, identity, and repeated use make the place feel alive.
 Product adjacency can put a service in front of users, but it cannot make the network matter.